virtualadrian/libosmium-manual/src/input-and-output.md

     format is intended for easy use with standard UNIX command line tools such as `grep`, `cut`, and `awk`.

-OSM files come in many variants, some of which are supported by Osmium.
-XXX more details
+See [Output Formats] for more details about these formats.

 ## Compression